Azure/azure-policy/README.md

 To request a new alias, please open a new issue following the instructions [**here**](./1-contribution-guide/request-alias.md)

-*This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*

 ## Known Issues

 Azure Policy operates at a level above other Azure services by applying policy rules against PUT requests and GET responses of resource types going between Azure Resource Manager and the owning resource provider (RP).
 In a few cases, the behavior of a given RP is unexpected or incompatible in some way with Azure Policy.
 The Azure Policy team works with the RP teams to close these gaps as soon as possible after they are discovered.
 Issues of this nature will be listed here until closed.
 To get something added to this list that isn't already reported in [**Issues**](./issues), open a [**new issue**](./issues/new/choose).